BlackTulipLatte/construction/README.md

 # constructionio
 Full stack construction management site (WIP).
-Frontend built with React and Tailwind.
+Frontend built with React, Typescript, and Tailwind.
 Backend built with Express.
 PostgreSql as the database.